 Overweight rabbit and diet

 An overweight rabbit is at higher risk of sore hocks, uneaten caecotrophs, flystrike, and difficulty grooming, so weight matters for emergency prevention.
-The foundation of a healthy rabbit diet is unlimited grass hay, a portion of leafy greens, and only a small measured amount of pellets — with treats kept minimal.
+The foundation of a healthy rabbit diet is unlimited grass hay, a portion of leafy greens, and only a small measured amount of pellets — with snacks kept minimal.
 Make diet changes gradually and ask your vet to set a safe target and rule out underlying problems.

 Fast answer for owners